polverio/azure-marketplace-marketing-asset-template/README.md

 ![](screenshots/v1.png)

-* Drop your designs on the relevant artboard.
+* Drop your designs on the relevant artboard and adjust as necessary.
-* File > Export > for Screens
+* File > Export > Export for Screens

 ![](screenshots/v1export.png)
 * Use the exported files in the Cloud Partner Portal or Partner Portal.